allenai/natural-instructions/tasks/README.md

 `task197_mnli_domain_answer_generation` | Given two sentences, write a single word describing the common genre to which they belong. | Answer Generation
 `task198_mnli_domain_classification` | Given two sentences and 10 genre choices, determine the genre to which the sentences belong. | Classification
 `task199_mnli_classification` | Given 2 sentences, determine if they clearly agree or disagree with each other or if they cannot be answered. | Classification
-`task200_mnli_entailment_classification` | Given a context statement and 3 sentences as choices, select the sentence that clearly agrees with the context statement. | Classification
+`task200_mnli_entailment_classification` | Given a context statement and three sentences as choices, select the sentence that agrees with the context statement. | Question Answering -> Multiple Choice Question Answering, Reasoning->Deductive reasoning
-`task201_mnli_neutral_classification` | Given a context statement and 3 sentences as choices, select the sentence that neither clearly agrees nor disagrees with the context statement. | Classification
+`task201_mnli_neutral_classification` | Given a context statement and three sentences as choices, select the sentence that neither clearly agrees nor disagrees with the context statement. | Multiple Choice Question Answering, Deductive reasoning, Commonsense Reasoning
-`task202_mnli_contradiction_classification` | Given a context statement and 3 sentences as choices, choose the sentence that clearly disagrees with the context statement. | Classification
+`task202_mnli_contradiction_classification` | Given a context statement and 3 sentences as choices, choose the sentence that clearly disagrees with the context statement. | Multiple Choice Question Answering, Deductive reasoning, Commonsense Reasoning
-`task203_mnli_sentence_generation` | Given a context statement, genre, and label indicating agree/disagree/neither with respect to the context statement, generate a sentence that follows the genre and label specifications. | Answer Generation
+`task203_mnli_sentence_generation` | Given a context statement, genre, and label indicating agree/disagree/neither with respect to the context statement, generate a sentence that follows the genre and label specifications. | Sentence Generation
 `task204_mnli_same_genre_classification` | Given two sentences and the genre they should belong to, determine if they belong to the same genre or not. | Classification
-`task205_remove_even_elements` | Given a list of integers, remove all elements that are even. | Answer Generation, Arithmetic `task206_collatz_conjecture` | Given a list of integers, compute the next number in the *3n+1* problem. | Answer Generation, Arithmetic
+`task205_remove_even_elements` | Given a list of integers, remove all elements that are even. | Answer Generation, Arithmetic, Numerical Reasoning
+`task206_collatz_conjecture` | Given a list of integers, compute the next number in the *3n+1* problem. | Answer Generation, Arithmetic, Numerical Reasoning
-`task207_max_element_lists` | Given a list of lists of integers compute the max value for each list. | Answer Generation, Arithmetic
+`task207_max_element_lists` | Given a list of lists of integers compute the max value for each list. | Answer Generation, Arithmetic, Numerical Reasoning
 `task208_combinations_of_list` | Given a list of integers of length *n*, find all possible combinations without replacement of length *n-1*. | Answer Generation, Combinatorics
 `task209_stancedetection_classification` | Given a topic and an argument, detect whether topic is in favor or against in the argument. | Classification
 `task210_logic2text_structured_text_generation` | Given a natural language interpretation, generate a command using logical operations. | Structured Text Generation
 `task211_logic2text_classification` | Given a command and corresponding interpretation, classify whether it is the right interpretation or not. | Classification
-`task212_logic2text_classification` | Given a command, classify the command in one of seven logic types. | Classification `task213_rocstories_correct_ending_classification` | Given the title and the first four sentences of a five sentence story, choose the correct story ending. | Classification
+`task212_logic2text_classification` | Given a command, classify the command in one of seven logic types. | Classification `task213_rocstories_correct_ending_classification` | Given the title and the first four sentences of a five sentence story, choose the correct story ending. | Analogical Reasoning, Multiple Choice Question Answering
-`task214_rocstories_incorrect_ending_classification` | Given the title and the first four sentences of a five sentence story, choose the incorrect story ending. | Classification
+`task214_rocstories_incorrect_ending_classification` | Given the title and the first four sentences of a five sentence story, choose the incorrect story ending. | Analogical Reasoning, Multiple Choice Incorrect Answer Generation
-`task215_rocstories_incorrect_answer_generation` | Given the title and the first four sentences of a five sentence story, write an incorrect story ending. | Answer Generation
+`task215_rocstories_incorrect_answer_generation` | Given the title and the first four sentences of a five sentence story, write an incorrect story ending. | Analogical Reasoning, Comprehensive Incorrect Answer Generation
-`task216_rocstories_correct_answer_generation` | Given the title and the first four sentences of a five sentence story, write a correct story ending. | Answer Generation
+`task216_rocstories_correct_answer_generation` | Given the title and the first four sentences of a five sentence story, write a correct story ending. | Story Ending Generation
-`task217_rocstories_ordering_answer_generation` | Given a five sentence story in shuffled order and the title, put the story in the correct order. | Answer Generation
+`task217_rocstories_ordering_answer_generation` | Given a five sentence story in shuffled order and the title, put the story in the correct order. | Order Generation
-`task218_rocstories_swap_order_answer_generation` | Given a five sentence story and the title, determine which two sentences must be swapped so that the story makes complete sense. | Answer Generation
+`task218_rocstories_swap_order_answer_generation` | Given a five sentence story and the title, determine which two sentences must be swapped so that the story makes complete sense. | Wrong Order Detection
-`task219_rocstories_title_answer_generation` | Given a five sentence story, generate an appropriate title for the story. | Answer Generation
+`task219_rocstories_title_answer_generation` | Given a five sentence story, generate an appropriate title for the story. | Title Generation
-`task220_rocstories_title_classification` | Given a five sentence story, choose an appropriate title for the story from the given options. | Classification
+`task220_rocstories_title_classification` | Given a five sentence story, choose an appropriate title for the story from the given options. | Topic Generation, Multiple Choice Question Answering
-`task221_rocstories_two_choice_classification` | Given three sentences and title of a five sentence story, choose which two sentences from the options given will complete the story. | Classification
+`task221_rocstories_two_choice_classification` | Given three sentences and title of a five sentence story, choose which two sentences from the options given will complete the story. | Multiple Choice Question Answering
-`task222_rocstories_two_chioce_slotting_classification` | Given three sentences and title of a five sentence story, choose which two sentences from the given options will complete the story. | Classification
+`task222_rocstories_two_chioce_slotting_classification` | Given three sentences and title of a five sentence story, choose which two sentences from the given options will complete the story. | Multiple Choice Question Answering, Order Generation
-`task223_quartz_explanation_generation` | Given a question and its answer, generate an explanation statement. | Sentence Generation
+`task223_quartz_explanation_generation` | Given a question and its answer, generate an explanation statement. | Explanation Generation
 `task224_scruples_anecdotes_ethical_judgment` | Given an anecdote, judge whether the author is ethically correct or not. | Ethical Judgment
-`task225_english_language_answer_generation` | Given a basic English language related question generate the answer with proper context, definitions, and examples. | Answer Generation
+`task225_english_language_answer_generation` | Given a basic English language related question generate the answer with proper context, definitions, and examples. | Open Question Answering
 `task226_english_language_answer_relevance_classification` | Given a question and answer pair, detect whether the answer is acceptable or not. | Classification
 `task227_clariq_classification`	| Given a query and its clarification, classify whether clarification is proper or not by providing 'Yes' or 'No'. | Classification
-`task228_arc_answer_generation_easy` | Given a easy science question, provide the answer based on scientific facts and reasoning. | Answer Generation
+`task228_arc_answer_generation_easy` | Given a easy science question, provide the answer based on scientific facts and reasoning. | Reasoning, Multiple Choice Question Answering
-`task229_arc_answer_generation_hard` | Given a hard science question, provide the answer based on scientific facts and reasoning. | Answer Generation
+`task229_arc_answer_generation_hard` | Given a hard science question, provide the answer based on scientific facts and reasoning. | Reasoning, Multiple Choice Question Answering
-`task230_iirc_passage_classification` | Given 3 passages and a question, determine which passage can be used to answer the question. | Classification
+`task230_iirc_passage_classification` | Given 3 passages and a question, determine which passage can be used to answer the question. | Reasoning, Multiple Choice Question Answering
 `task231_iirc_link_classification` | Given a question, context passage, and terms from the passage for further information search, determine which term can be used to answer the question. | Classification
 `task232_iirc_link_number_classification` | Given a question and context passage, determine if further information on more than one term from the passage is needed to answer the question. | Classification
 `task233_iirc_link_exists_classification` | Given a question and context passage, determine if the passage has any terms that can be used to obtain further information needed to answer the question. | Classification